MASTER OF RIVER DELTA DEVELOPMENT

 Your diploma level

-The River Delta Development Master’s programme is currently in the process of being approved by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
+The River Delta Development Master’s programme is approved by the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 After successfully completing the degree programme, you will receive a Master of Science (MSc) diploma.

 Want to find out more?